dannguyen/journalism-syllabi/README.md

         <h5>Data and Multimedia Journalism » 2016 <br>
             <a href="https://github.com/paulbradshaw/MED7126">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The module explores the possibilities of data and multimedia for gathering news, producing and distributing it.
-This includes but is not limited to: Computer Assisted Reporting (CAR); data journalism; mapping and geotagging; mashups; audio and podcasts; audio slideshows; online video; interactivity ...</em></p>
+        The module explores the possibilities of data and multimedia for gathering news, producing and distributing it.
+This includes but is not limited to: Computer Assisted Reporting (CAR); data journalism; mapping and geotagging; mashups; audio and podcasts; audio slideshows; online video; interactivity
+        </small></p>

         <p>Instructors: Paul Bradshaw</p>
     </td>
     <td>
-        Birmingham City University
+        <small>Birmingham City University</small>
     </td>
   </tr>